denten-courses/LITAI/README.md

 All written assignments should be submitted to our [Courseworks page][1], where you can also find our contact information.
 Weekly discussion Piazza forum is [here][2].

+Piazza posts are due on Tuesdayds, by midnight.
+You are encouraged to respond to others as well as to write new posts.
+In either case, stay close to the text by discussing specific passages.
+A good response will elicit conversation, ask questions, express puzzlement or illuminate particulary lucid moments of the work.

 [1]: https://courseworks2.columbia.edu/courses/95253
 [2]: https://piazza.com/configure-classes/spring2020/engl4728